deKoder-ai/011-todo-list/README.md

  - Add restore function to Projects to be fed into Undo.initialize as a parameter
  - Repopulate project list instead of page refresh
  - Refactor Undo to separate events and initialize

+// commit

+ - Add ability to backup Projects.list to json text file
+ - Add functions to create and remove background masks to Functions.js
+ - Refactor project sidebar function from Projects.js to LeftSidebar.js
+ - Refactor keypress events in index.js
+ - Add ability to restore projects from .txt file